sahibrar13-netizen/Inductionprogram-/README.md

 🧪**Morning Subject Lectures (CSE-E)**

 The fourth day of the induction program began at 9:30 AM with a Chemistry lecture by prof. Rajvir Kaur in the TCC Seminar Hall.Mam was explaining the syllabus and asking a few questions from the topic of Electrochemistry.
 She also discussed the exam pattern and assured us not to worry about the exams.

+**peer to peer lecture**

+From 10:30 AM to 11:30 AM, students attended a P2P (Peer-to-Peer) lecture in the same hall.
+This session aimed to prepare student for higher studies.during the P2P session, our seniors shared their valuable experiences at GNE and introduced us to the fundamentals of C++ programming, covering topics such as variables, operators, and other basic concepts.
+Their guidance was both informative and motivating.